Ideki/UIPlayNiceExample/README.md

 That’s it!
 As long as you have the base UIPlayNice files included, it will detect the icons and display them to the game Missions menu.

-Note that as of the writing of this tutorial, the icons will not display in the objective update notifications in the top left corner due to limitations of the tools available to the community.
+Note that as of the writing of this tutorial, the icons will not display in the objective update notifications in the top left corner due to limitations of the tools available to the community.<br>
 This will likely be resolved in a future update of the game and UIPlayNice.

 Keep an eye on the Github page for updates which will require you to update your mod’s copy of UIPlayNice.